Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 - `name` (`TEXT`), default ``
 - `list` (`LIST`), default ``

-Description: Replaces the entire contents of the named list with the values from the provided list.
+Description: Parses the bracketed `list` input and replaces the entire named list with its top-level values.
+Nested lists are preserved as individual values.

 ### `get_list_value`